tasmota/docs/docs/Compile-your-build.md

 ## Customize your build
 The base for your self compiled version has to be **Tasmota**.
 Do NOT use a other Tasmota build variant for.

 Create a new file in `/tasmota` folder called `user_config_override.h`.
-You can copy the sample file `user_config_override_sample.h` that is already there and which include some sample definition for coding your own Wifi SSID and pasword inside the Tasmota firmware.
+You can copy the sample file `user_config_override_sample.h` that is already there and which includes some sample definition for coding your own Wifi SSID and pasword inside the Tasmota firmware.

 Open the file in chosen development environment for editing.